 Overview of the Supreme Court decision

 In Loper Bright Enterprises v.
-Raimondo, the Court ruled in 6 to 3 vote to overturn the Chevron deference, a legal precedent from a 1984 Supreme Court case that required courts to defer to expert regulatory agencies when interpreting congressional intent.
-This enables courts, not the regulatory agencies, to have the final say in interpreting congressional laws, potentially impacting a wide range of federal regulations.
+Raimondo, the Court ruled in a 6 to 3 vote to overturn the Chevron deference, a legal precedent from a 1984 Supreme Court case that required courts to defer to expert regulatory agencies when interpreting congressional intent.
+This ruling enables courts, not the regulatory agencies, to have the final say in interpreting congressional laws, potentially impacting a wide range of federal regulations.

 Immediate and long-term implications